Imagine what the right words can do for your business…

 Truth 2: Your Audience is Very Busy or Very Lazy

 These POS surveys, sometimes called sales receipt surveys, ask you to use your phone or computer to complete a relatively short survey about your experience.
-To encourage your participation, they often offer incentives like free food or a chance to win a cash prize or gift card.
+They often offer incentives like free food or a chance to win a cash prize or gift card to encourage your participation.
+And who doesn’t like free food and money?

-To get your audience to follow your lead, you need to make it very easy for them to complete the action you set before them.
-Using clear and concise calls-to-action (CTAs), you increase your odds of directing your audience to take the action you want them to take.
+To get your audience to follow your lead, make it easy for them to complete the action you set before them.
+Use clear and concise calls-to-action (CTAs) to increase your odds of directing your audience to take the desired action.

 Truth 3: Your Audience is Smarter Than You Think

-While there’s some debate on whether or not he actually delivered the famous quip, it enforces a common misconception that most audiences aren’t very intelligent or are easily swayed by blatant exaggerations paired with a little razzle-dazzle – in this case, a slick-looking website.
+While there’s some debate on whether or not he actually delivered the famous quip, it enforces a common misconception that most audiences aren’t very intelligent or are easily swayed by blatant exaggerations paired with a bit of razzle-dazzle (like a slick website).

 He believed in showing the audience reliable, trustworthy data and letting them make their own decisions.
-This led to a new way of advertising that depended on the intelligence of the customer, downplaying the hype that surrounded most advertising campaigns of the day.
+This led to a new way of advertising that recognized the customer’s intelligence and downplayed the hype surrounding most advertising campaigns of the day.

-By giving your audience access to factual proof and backing it up with solid social proof, you let them see for themselves the true benefits of your offer without patronizing or insulting them in the process.
+By giving your audience access to factual proof and backing it up with solid social proof, you let them see the true benefits of your offer without patronizing or insulting them.
 You acknowledge their intellect and ask them to come to their own conclusions on whether your product or service is right for them.

-Once you understand the three unspoken truths about your audience, you can start taking a deeper dive into who they are, the challenges they face and how you can help them.
-Then, and only then, will you be able to produce effective copywriting that turns visitors into leads, leads into prospects and prospects into customers.
+Once you understand the three unspoken truths about your audience, you can start digging deeper into who they are, the challenges they face and how you can help them.
+Only then will you be able to produce effective copywriting that turns visitors into leads, leads into prospects, and prospects into customers.

 Published by David C Justin